 Real ID Act

-REAL IDs will be available at the customer’s option in March 2019.
+REAL IDs are available at the customer’s option beginning March 2019.

 Beginning October 1, 2020, Pennsylvanians will need a REAL ID-compliant driver’s license, photo ID card, or another form of federally-acceptable identification (such as a valid passport or military ID) to board a domestic commercial flight or enter a federal building or military installation that requires ID.